On damping of Rabi oscillations in two-photon Raman excitation in cold $^{87}$Rb atoms: Results and discussion

 Figure~\ref{fig:Simulation Plot}(c) shows the effect of dephasing ($L_{sp} = 0$ and $L_{de} \neq 0$) on the Rabi oscillations.
 The dephasing parameters used in the calculation are $\gamma_{ij}=\gamma_{ji} = 2\pi \times 0.1$ MHz (for $i \in \{1,2\}, j \in \{3,4\}$), $\gamma_{12} = \gamma_{21} = 2\pi \times 5$ kHz and $\gamma_{34} = \gamma_{43} = 2\pi \times 6$ kHz.
 This plot shows that damping of Rabi oscillations is present due to effect of dephasing.
 Figure~\ref{fig:Simulation Plot}(d) shows the effect of spontaneous emission and dephasing both, with dephasing and spontaneous emission parameters same as in plots (c) and (b).
 In general, the damping of Rabi oscillations can occur due to spontaneous emission and dephasing, both, but we did not observe much contribution from the spontaneous emission (plots (b) and (d)).
 This is due to large detuning of Raman beams from the excited states.

-Next, we have compared the experimentally observed and theoretically calculated data for Rabi oscillations in two-photon Raman transition and results are as shown in Fig.~\ref{fig:figure5}.
-For the calculated graph in this figure, the same values of parameters $\Omega_{23}$, $\Omega_{31}$, $\Omega_{24}$, $\Omega_{41}$, $\Gamma_{31}$, $\Gamma_{32}$, $\Gamma_{41}$ and $\Gamma_{42}$ were used as those used in Fig.~\ref{fig:Simulation Plot} corresponding to a total Raman beam power of 9.5 mW.
+The experimentally observed results on Rabi oscillations of population in F=2 hyperfine state under two-photon Raman excitation are shown in Fig.~\ref{fig:Rabi_Oscillation} for total Raman beams power of 7.5 mW, 9.5 mW, and 11.5 mW, respectively.
+The continuous curves in this figure show the calculated data for a closure agreement to the experimental results.
+For the calculated curves in this figure, the values of single-photon Rabi frequencies (rms values) $\Omega_{23}$, $\Omega_{31}$, $\Omega_{24}$, and $\Omega_{41}$ for three different total power of Raman beam (7.5 mW, 9.5 mW and 11.5 mW) are calculated using the data of \hyperref[sec:Appendix]{Appendix}.
+The RMS values of these single-photon Rabi frequencies for different Raman beams power are listed in Table \ref{Single-photon Rabi frequencies}.
+The spontaneous decay rates $\Gamma_{31}$, $\Gamma_{32}$, $\Gamma_{42}$, and $\Gamma_{41}$ are same as used in Fig.~\ref{fig:Simulation Plot}.

-From the Fig.~\ref{fig:figure5}, it can be noted that theory and experiments show a reasonable agreement in the values of two-photon Rabi frequency (theoretical value is 2$\pi$ $\times$ 43.24 kHz and experimental value is 2$\pi$ $\times$ 45.45 kHz).
-However, there is a disagreement between the theoretical and experimental data on the variation in the population amplitude.
-This disagreement could be due to the participation of the limited population in the Raman transition.
-The population of the Zeeman sublevels ($m_F$) that obeys only the selection rules will undergo the Raman transition.
-The finite value of dephasing can arise due to several factors including intensity and linewidth variation in the Raman beam, Zeeman non-degeneracy, and broadening of the detuning due to the Doppler effect.
+From the Fig.~\ref{fig:Rabi_Oscillation}, it can be noted that experimentally observed Rabi frequencies for two photon Ram transitions are 2$\pi$ $\times$ 37.75 kHz, 2$\pi$ $\times$ 43.01 kHz, and 2$\pi$ $\times$ 51.94 kHz for Raman beams power of 7.5 mW, 9.5 mW, and 11.5 mW respectively.
+The corresponding theoretical values of effective Rabi frequency ($\Omega_{eff}$) for two-photon transition are 2$\pi$ $\times$ 35.45 kHz, 2$\pi$ $\times$ 43.24 kHz, and 2$\pi$ $\times$ 51.39 kHz for total Raman beam power of 7.5 mW, 9.5 mW, and 11.5 mW, respectively.
+These values show a good agreement between theory and experimental data.
+From the experimental data of Rabi ferquency, the estimated value of $\pi$-pulse durations are $13.25 \ \mu$s, $11.63 \ \mu$s, and $9.63 \ \mu$s for Raman beams power of 7.5 mW, 9.5 mW, and 11.5 mW, respectively.
+The damping behavior in the theoretical curves is due to finite value of dephasing parameters incorporated in the theoretical model in order to resemble the experimental observations.
+The dephasing in the experiments can arise due to several factors including intensity and linewidth fluctuations in the Raman beams, finite Zeeman splitting of levels, and finite Doppler broadening.
 We have not quantified the contribution of each of them to the dephasing values used in the theoretical calculations.